pmichaillat/unemployment-insurance/README.md

 	- Figure 6
 	- Figure A1: panels A, B, C, and D
 * The Matlab script `solve_formula.m` uses the sufficient statistics in `statistics.xlsx` and the sufficient-statistic formula in the article to solve for the optimal UI replacement rate in the United States over the 1990–2014 period.
 The formula and procedure to solve it are described in Section IV.B.
 The results are displayed in Figure 7.
 The script also performs the sensitivity analysis described in Section IV.C and Online Appendix F. The results of the sensitivity analysis are reported in Figure 8.
 * The Matlab script `simulation_ui.m` simulates the job-rationing model of Michaillat (2012) under various UI programs: when UI is given by the exact optimal formula (formula (11)); when UI is given by the approximate optimal formula (formula (21)); when UI is given by the Baily-Chetty formula; and when UI is constant at a replacement rate of 42%.
 The simulations allow us to assess the accuracy of the approximate formula (21) and to compute the welfare gains from optimal UI.
-The simulations are described in Sections IV.D and IV.E and in Online Appendix H. The calibration of the simulation model is described in Online Appendix G. The script produces several figures from the article and online appendices:
+The simulations are described in Sections IV.D and IV.E and in Online Appendix H. The calibration of the simulation model is described in Online Appendix G. The script produces several figures from the article and online appendix:
 	- Figure 9
 	- Figure 10
 	- Figure A2